Humboldt-Penguin/redplanet_archive-240910/README.md

 ## Crust

-Access/visualize maps of topography, Moho, crustal thickness, and crustal density from spherical harmonics.
-We offer ~22,000 models of the crust-mantle interface parameterized by reference interior models, crustal thickness at the InSight landing, and homogeneous/inhomogeneous crustal densities across the dichotomy.
+Access/visualize high-resolution maps of topography, Moho, crustal thickness, and crustal density derived from spherical harmonics.
+We offer ~22,000 models of the crust-mantle interface from [Wieczorek 2022](https://doi.org/10.5281/zenodo.6477509) (for a summary of models, see [here](https://docs.google.com/spreadsheets/d/1ZDILcSPdbXAFp60VfyC4xTZzdnAVhx_U/edit?usp=sharing&ouid=107564547097010500390&rtpof=true&sd=true)) parameterized by reference interior models, crustal thickness at the InSight landing, and homogeneous/inhomogeneous crustal densities across the dichotomy.

 &nbsp;

+### Example 1:
-- Example 1: Topography, Moho, and crustal thickness of the Valles Marineris region.
-Model parameters are 41 km crustal thickness at the InSight landing, 2,900 kg/m^3 crustal density in the North, and 2,700 kg/m^3 crustal density in the South.
+Topography, Moho, and crustal thickness of outflow channels, Valles Marineris, and Argyre basin.
+Model parameters are 41 km crustal thickness at the InSight landing, 2,700 kg/m^3 crustal density in the South, and 2,900 kg/m^3 crustal density in the North.

 <p align="center">
   <a href="https://files.catbox.moe/tnk9io.png">